HonzaMD/HonzaMD.github.io/en/krkal1.md

 <button onclick="dosbox.requestFullScreen();" style="font-size:20px;padding:2px 10px;">Make fullscreen</button>

 If the game is sluggish, try speed up cycles: Ctrl+F12
-Unfortunately it’s not possible to save progress in browser.
+Unfortunately it's not possible to save progress in browser.
 If you like the game, for better experience try to download it and play it in full-fledged DossBox.

 {% include dosboxScripts.html %}